For decades upon decades, circulation directors had one goal and one goal only: increase magazine subscriptions.

 Your email capture rate (ECR) is a simple ratio and it tells you how many people who visit your site also convert to email subscribers.

-The ratio is this: The number of unique visitors that come to your website during a 30-day period, divided into the number of visitors who join your database by signing up to receive your free email newsletter during that same 30-day period.
+The ratio is this: The number of users (minus users coming from email) that come to your website during a 30-day period, divided into the number of users who join your database by signing up to receive your free email newsletter during that same 30-day period.

-Most websites are more like .01% but our clients are over 2%, some are over 5% and we’ve even seen 12%.
-If you’re not at least 2% then you have some work to do.
+Most websites are more like .01% but our clients who execute an aggressive and smart conversion strategy average in the 1-2% range.
+If you’re not at least 1% then you have some work to do.

-Any website analytics tools can measure your unique monthly visitors, but projecting optimal email circulation requires a calculation.
+Any website analytics tool can measure your website users but projecting optimal email circulation requires a calculation.

 - What is an acceptable ECR for your business goals?

 - If you assume the ECR will be constant at that given percentage over 60 months, where will your email circulation level off?